awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

 Instead, you should create a special user identity that's called an *IAM user* for anyone who might need access to the account\.
 This approach provides individual sign\-in information for each user, and you can grant each user only the permissions they need\.
 More specifically, you can grant some users limited access to some of your billing information and tools\.
 Then, grant others complete access to all of the information and tools\.
 We also recommend that the account owner also access the account by using an IAM user identity\.

-By default, IAM users don't have access to the [AWS Billing and Cost Management console](https://console.aws.amazon.com/billing/)\.
+By default, IAM users don't have access to the [AWS Billing console](https://console.aws.amazon.com/billing/)\.
 You or your account administrator must grant users access\.
-You can do this by activating IAM user access to the Billing and Cost Management console and attaching an IAM policy to your users\.
+You can do this by activating IAM user access to the Billing console and attaching an IAM policy to your users\.
 This can be either managed or custom\.
 Then, you must activate IAM user access for IAM policies to take effect\.
 You only need to activate IAM user access once\.

 **Note**
 IAM is a feature of your AWS account\.
 If you're already signed up for a product that's integrated with IAM, you don't need to do anything else to sign up for IAM\.
 Moreover, you're not charged for using IAM\.
 Permissions for Cost Explorer apply to all accounts and member accounts, regardless of the IAM policies\.
 For more information about Cost Explorer access, see [Controlling access for Cost Explorer](ce-access.md)\.

-## Activating access to the Billing and Cost Management console<a name="ControllingAccessWebsite-Activate"></a>
+## Activating access to the AWS Billing console<a name="ControllingAccessWebsite-Activate"></a>

-By default, IAM users and roles within an AWS account can't access the Billing and Cost Management console pages\.
-This is true even if the IAM user or role has IAM policies that grant access to certain Billing and Cost Management features\.
-The AWS account root user can allow IAM users and roles access to Billing and Cost Management console pages by using the **Activate IAM Access** setting\.
+By default, IAM users and roles within an AWS account can't access the Billing console pages\.
+This is true even if the IAM user or role has IAM policies that grant access to certain Billing features\.
+The AWS account root user can allow IAM users and roles access to Billing console pages by using the **Activate IAM Access** setting\.

 On the Billing console, the **Activate IAM Access** setting controls IAM user and role access to the following pages:
 + Home